 Just like most other things, before using social media automation tools, you have to master the process by doing manually.

-On another hand, if you have set up wrong targeting in automation campaigns, you will get incorrect outputs.
-It means you have to steer clear what you want to do with each targeting.
-(You can review content before it’s published.)
+On the other hand, if you have set up the wrong targeting in automation campaigns, you will get incorrect outputs.
+It means you have to steer clear of what you want to do with each targeting.
+(You can preview content before it’s published.)

 ContentStudio has automation tools for each uses called Automation Recipes.
-For example, there are separate automation recipes for sharing videos to social media and blogs.
+For example, there are separate automation recipes for sharing videos on social media and blogs.

-Currently, there are six automation recipes.
+Currently, there are seven automation recipes.
 They are.

-As you can see in above screenshot, I have already created a few automation campaigns for social networks.
+As you can see in the above screenshot, I have already created a few automation campaigns for social networks.
 I have some plans to use this tool for niche blogs as well.
-(Will update here with results soon)
+(I will update here with results soon)

 How to create an automation campaign for social media

-One of best ways to increase followers, mentions and brand awareness if you just started an online business is sharing others content online.
+One of the best ways to increase followers, mentions, and brand awareness if you just started an online business is by sharing others’ content online.

-In fact, not a too long ago, I started a new Twitter account to test automation campaigns with ZERO twitter followers.
+Not too long ago, I started a new Twitter account to test automation campaigns with ZERO Twitter followers.
 Entirely a brand new account.

 Here’re just a few engagements of a few recent tweets.

-Even though the Twitter automations have been set to send each tweet periodically, they still get impressions.
-(Remember with no too much Twitter followers)
+Even though Twitter automation has been set to send each tweet periodically, they still get impressions.
+(Remember, with not too many Twitter followers)

-Click on “New Campaign” button under “Articles Links to Social Media” automation recipe.
+Click on the “New Campaign” button under the “Articles Links to Social Media” automation recipe.

 Provide a name for your new social media automation campaign.

-Select social network(s) that you want the particular automation to be associated with.
+Select the social network(s) with which you want the particular automation to be associated.

-In the step 2, you can build your automation campaign.
+In step 2, you can build your automation campaign.

 There are even more options for you to narrow your targeting.
-If you’re run a local business and/or helping your local business clients to grow their social followings, these options might be handy for you.
+If you’ve run a local business and helping your local business clients to grow their social followings, these options might be handy for you.

 Use options such as “Post Age” and “minimum social engagement” to filter Hot topics in your niche.